AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.2.7 =
+* Change confirm email's placeholder - FIXED
+* Disable links in profile tabs for the posts and listings not published yet - FIXED

 = 1.2.2.6 =
 * Password strength meter showing JS error in registration form for WordPress 5.0  - FIXED
 * Social login avatar image not displaying in the listing of the user in Supreme Directory theme - FIXED